 - Secondary literature: Rock Dust Local – History of Bread from Stones and Julius Hensel; Soil and Health Library – Context and reprints.

-👉 Here you'll find the product of the month and a good overview of all STEINKRAFT product lines.
+👉 Here you will find the product of the month and a good overview of all areas of STEINKRAFT

-👉 Here you can find all STEINKRAFT products at a glance - directly in the shop
+👉 Here you will find all STEINKRAFT products at a glance - directly in the shop